 Step 1: Boil the pork hock

-Soak the dried shiitake mushrooms in warm water until rehydrated, then trim off the stems if necessary.
+Place the dried shiitake mushrooms in warm water and let them soak until they're fully rehydrated.
+Once soft, trim off the stems if needed.

 Step 3: Sear the pork

-Season the pieces with salt.
-In a heavy-bottomed pot or the pot of an electric pressure cooker, sear them over high heat until they are lightly browned on most sides.
+Sprinkle some salt on the pork pieces.
+In a heavy-bottomed pot or your electric pressure cooker, sear the pork over high heat until it's lightly browned on most sides.

-CAUTION: Oil can splatter while searing, especially if the pork is still moist.
-For your safety, thoroughly dry the pork, use a deep pot to contain splatters, and maintain a safe distance to avoid burns.
+CAUTION: Be careful—oil can splatter while searing, especially if the pork isn't dry.
+To keep safe, make sure to pat the pork dry, use a deep pot to minimize splatters, and keep your distance to avoid any burns.

 PRO TIP: Searing adds flavor through the Maillard reaction, which creates a delicious browned crust.
 The fond left from searing also forms the base for the flavorful sauce.